Reviewing online information on nutrition

 About the role

 The BNF are looking for people to help them review their ‘Tips for reducing the risk of cancer’ webpages which are currently being updated.
 You don’t have to be an expert or have any particular qualifications to do this, just an interest in good quality public information!
-If you’d like to be involved in reviewing this information, they will provide a link to a simple tool we have made for this purpose, or if you prefer you can email them directly with your feedback.
+To get involved, email email@example.com who will send you a link to a simple tool to help you review the information on these pages.
+Or if you prefer you can email your them with your feedback directly.

 Your feedback will help the team updating the pages ensure that the content is relevant, interesting, useful, and at a suitable level.
 You’ll also be helping others to improve their knowledge of nutrition!